Aviral-Kaushik/Food-Application/README.md

 This a UI templeate of Food Application.

-In this application, i have used XML for UI development and Java for adapting the views.
+In this application, I have used XML for UI development and Java for adapting the views.

 This application has been developed from UI prespective only.